synnwave/nITG-synn-template/README.md

 This template is a complete rewrite of the [Mirin Template](https://github.com/XeroOl/notitg-mirin/), in [Luau](https://luau-lang.org/).

-The goal of this template is to have auto-completion & strict typing, and to avoid global variables as much as possible when writing scripts.
+The goal of this template is to have auto-completion & strict typing and to avoid global variables as much as possible when writing scripts.

 ## DISCLAIMER